While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 1. Pour The Right Quantity Of Salt Into The Pool

-One of the essential aspects of saltwater pool maintenance is ensuring that you pour the right quantity of salt into the pool.
-This salt water will not dissipate; the chlorine will be produced using salt water and then recycled back.
-So, keep in mind that salt will need to be added after a lot of rain or after adding fresh water.
+One essential aspect of saltwater pool maintenance is ensuring you pour suitable salt into the pool.
+This salt water will not dissipate; chlorine will be produced using salt water and then recycled back.
+So, remember that salt will need to be added after a lot of rain or after adding fresh water.

-Additionally, it would be best if you always stuck to using pool-grade salt, up to 99 per cent pure.
+Additionally, it would be best to always use pool-grade salt, up to 99 per cent pure.
 Depending on your machine, you might need to turn off the chlorine generators while adding salt.
-Check the manual thoroughly to know how to operate it.
+Check the manual thoroughly to learn how to operate it.

 The right amount of salt is also required to maintain adequate salinity levels in the pool, which usually ranges from 2,700 to 3,400 PPM.
 This will keep the pool water suitable for swimming.